muhammadmueenarif/React-Crash-Course-from-Hero-to-Zero/readme.txt

 Lec 2.
 Environment Setup.
 install vs code, node js(it has installed npm which is package manager for node). we will use npm to install libraries. open terminal in vs code and type node --v to check installed version. npm --v.

+Lec 3.
+Creating React Application. npx create-react-app AppName.
+This will install packages like react library, react dom library(work with dom to render app). react scripts(scripts and configuration to build, run and test application).

+npm start to run application in browser. npm run build to build and prepare files and application for production. it will build production version with some compresseed files. npm test command to run tests.

+Lec 4.
+Application Structure
+left side all files and folders. first is our src folder in which most work. app.js having rendering code. app.css for styling the component, app_test.js having test files. index.js is main entry file where render react application in DOM. we can check here which is the root library we use for rendering application. index.css file to add some global styles in application.

+.gitignore to put files that we do not want to push in git repository. package.json has scripts to run, build, and test app. also check name and version of application. it also has dependecies packages that we installed like react, react-library, or other libraries. also some configuration for plugin. package-lock.json. automatically generated file give info about all dependecies like its name, version and installation files.

+Next is public folder having static assets like image, fonts, or main html file. these files are not changed during build process. robots.txt file to tell browser like google which file should be publically available to user and which not.

+node modules to store all the dependencies like react, react dom, libraries etc.,